-Note: this continues the discussion "Wittgensteinian" (A philosopher is not an ideologue).
+Note: this continues the discussion "Wittgensteinian" (Philosophical methods are not closed-minded).

 Wittgenstein may be the latest word in philosophy, but he is certainly not the last word in philosophy.
 Perhaps in a hundred years students of philosophy will wonder why there was once so much interest in his work.
 Even I can see to the bottom of it very quickly; it is not profound.
-As was wrote in Socrates' Logic of Language: "Wittgenstein's philosophy answers not one single philosophical question, and certainly not the question of the universality of ethics.
+I wrote when contrasting it to Socrates' philosophy: "Wittgenstein's philosophy answers not one single philosophical question, and certainly not the question of the universality of ethics.
 Socrates would not have regarded it as having anything to say to him."
-It cannot be long-satisfying to say that "the riddle of existence" and all life's philosophical questions are nonsense, as Wittgenstein did indeed say: there are no answers because there are no questions: "It is there -- like our life."
-(On Certainty § 559)
+It cannot be long-satisfying to say that "the riddle of existence" and all life's philosophical questions are nonsense, as Wittgenstein did indeed say: there are no answers because there are no questions: "It is there -- like our life" (OC § 559).

-Human beings already know that they did not know the solution to the riddle of life ("There needs no ghost, my lord, come from the grave to tell us this."); to tell us that there is no riddle to solve is absurd, because it runs counter to all experience of living life.
-If that is a consequence of the way you define the word 'meaning', that is to say if this is a consequence of your "logic of language", then there is the question of how long your logic of language will be acceptable to humanity.
-Can you build -- or even sustain to anything more than a slow [lingering] death -- civilization on "I destroy" (CV p.
+Human beings already know that they do not know the solution to the riddle of our life ("There needs no ghost, my lord, come from the grave to tell us this").
+And to say to us that there is no riddle to solve is quite hopeless -- because it contradicts our whole experience of living life.
+If that is a consequence of the way someone defines the word 'meaning', that is to say if this is a consequence of someone's "logic of language", then there is the question of how long that logic of language will be acceptable to humanity.
+Can civilization be built -- or even sustained as anything more than a lingering death -- on the motto "I destroy" (CV p.
 21 [MS 154 21v: 1931])?
-On the other hand, for his "destroying" or destructive criticism the father of philosophy was put to death (Why question everything?).
+Well, but on the other hand, for his apparent "destroying" -- i.e. destructive criticism -- the father of philosophy as the examined life was put to death ....